310mc/https-310mc.github.io-tl/source/_posts/birthday_story/kanata_es.md

               kaoru asked me to come over to that place, too. it's rare for him to do that~ i wonder if there's something over there?

-              hmm? you aren't talking about the ocean? hrmm, this is a very tricky question…
+              hmm? you aren't talking about the ocean? hmm, this is a very tricky question…
 				{% endbubble %}
 			</div>
         </div>